apostrophecms/apostrophe-documentation/modules/apostrophe-widgets/index.md

 so that no information in `input` is blindly trusted.

 The callback is invoked with `(null, output)`.
+### allowedSchema(*req*)
+Return a new schema containing only fields for which the current user has the permission specified by the `permission` property of the schema field, or there is no `permission` property for the field.
 ### filterForDataAttribute(*widget*)
 Remove all properties of a widget that are the results of joins (arrays or objects named with a leading `_`) for use in stuffing the